roboscala/sbt-robovm/README.md

 sbt-robovm
 ==========

-sbt-robovm is an extension for the Scala build tool that aims to make it as simple as possible to get started with Scala on iOS using [RoboVM](http://www.robovm.org/) (version 0.0.8)
+sbt-robovm is a plugin for the Scala build tool that aims to make it as simple as possible to compile Scala (and Java) code to binaries for iOS, linux, and OSX using [RoboVM](http://www.robovm.org/) (version 0.0.8)

 ## Setup